vassvik/easy_font_gl45/README.md

-# easy_font_gl3
+# easy_font_gl45

-Simple texture renderer in Opengl 3.3 using the font used by stb_easy_font.h.
+Simple font renderer in Opengl 4.5 using the font used by stb_easy_font.h.
 Uses instanced rendering, so that only position and dimensions of each glyph have to be updated isntead of each vertex.
+Uses DSA.

+compiles with

+gcc main.c -Iinclude -lglfw3